expectedpayoff/expectedpayoff.github.com.old/source/_posts/2012-07-04-the-pathology-of-big-data.markdown

 published: true
 author: Byron Gibson
 ---
 Two notable posts on the subtle problems of big data, forecasting, statistical significance, and false positives.
-[The first][1] by [Nassime Taleb][3], [the second][17] by [Nate Silver][16].
-Two good posts and their ensuing comments discussions illuminate an issue that all data science practitioners should be aware of.
+[The first][1] by [Nassim Taleb][3], [the second][17] by [Nate Silver][16].
+These posts and their ensuing comments discussions illuminate an issue that all data science practitioners should be aware of.

 >[Nassim Nicholas Taleb][3] The pathology of Big Data: the more variables, the DISPROPORTIONATELY higher the number of spurious results that appear "statistically significant".
 For a real-life application see [this busted article in The N E Journal of Medicine][2].